 No, cabinetry doesn’t have to be white, but neutral tones are a key feature of the cabinetry in transitional kitchens with use of white, beige, light grey or even blue colors.
 Many transitional kitchen designs also incorporate different colors, such as white perimeter cabinets with a contrasting or complementary island in a different color.
 The added benefit of more neutral cabinets is you can easily update the look in the future by replacing your backsplash or countertops.

-Talking of cabinets, separate pantries are no longer du jour.
-What you’ll see in many transitional kitchens is the incorporation of a pantry cabinet with built-in storage solutions such as pull out trays instead.
+Talking of cabinets, separate closet-style pantries are no longer du jour.
+They take up a lot of square footage and things tend to get lost in the back of them.
+If you don’t have room for a separate pantry with lots of shelves and drawers for storage, what you’ll see in many transitional kitchens is the incorporation of a pantry cabinet with built-in storage solutions such as pull out trays instead.

 Fixtures & Tile

 There was a time when brushed nickel reigned supreme for all things kitchen fixture related from faucets to cabinetry pulls.
 What’s nice about a transitional style is you can mix in other elements such as brushed bronze or even use mixed metals.
 However, most fixtures tend to be matte in finish.

 When it comes to the backsplash and tile, it doesn’t have to be all neutral.
 You can create a statement backsplash behind the stove but keep the rest of the backsplash more simplistic to avoid making the space feel too “busy”.
 Subway tile is a great option for this.
 It’s timeless and won’t break the bank and bust your kitchen remodel budget.